VascoPires/VascoPires.github.io/_pages/talks.md

 nav_order: 2
 ---

-Below you can find a list of talks that I gave or contributed throughout the years on conferences and other events. p style="text-decoration:underline;"><a href="/talkmap/map.html">Here's a map showcasing the places where these talks took place.
+Below you can find a list of talks that I gave or contributed throughout the years on conferences and other events. <a href="talkmap.md">Here's a map showcasing the places where these talks took place.

 {% include bib_search.liquid %}